talonstrikesoftware/Working_with_React_and_Go/notes/section6-notes.md

   - removed Categories.js - won't be needed
   - Categories will now be called Genres
   - Created `Genres.js` instead

 53: Getting Genres from back end
+- now setup the api route for extracting genres from database
+- At this point can retrieve genres from database and return as json

 54: Displaying the list of Genres
 55: Getting movies by Genre
 56: Displaying movies by Genre